ga-wdi-curriculum/angular-intro/readme.md

 ## Angular Intro, Controllers, and Directives

-- Describe the benefits of using a front end framework
+- Describe the benefits of using a front-end framework
 - Differentiate between directives, modules, and controllers in Angular
-- Render and bind controller data in the view.
+- Render and bind controller data in the view
 - Explain what an Angular directive is and how we use them
-- Use `ng-repeat` to iterate over data.
+- Use `ng-repeat` to iterate over data
-- Use `ng-hide`/`ng-show` to hide and show elements.
+- Use `ng-hide`/`ng-show` to hide and show elements
 - Use `ng-model` to bind user input to model data
 - Use `ng-click` to respond to user events